 Claytor Lake State Park also offers event planning such as weddings, reunions, or just a summer get-together, so no matter what you do here, you will enjoy the simple life of a Virginia State Park when you come here for a relaxing camping trip.

-Located three miles off I-18 and an hour from Roanoke, Claytor Lake State Park is wonderfully tucked away from the busy city life.
-The entrance to the park is at the end of the State Park Road with a lovely sign welcoming you for the length of your stay.
-The visitor center is on the first left turn from the entrance where you can check in and pick up a map of the park.
-The first turn on your right after entering the park will lead you to the campgrounds.
+Located three miles off I-81 and an hour from Roanoke, Claytor Lake State Park is wonderfully tucked away from the busy city life.
+You can reach the park from several different roads, including VA-232 from the east, VA-605 from the south, VA-611 from the north, or VA-672 from the west.
+The entrance to the park is at the end of the State Park Road, with a large sign welcoming you for the length of your stay.
+The Visitor Center is on the first left turn from the entrance where you can check-in and pick up a map of the park.

 All the trails used for hiking serve the dual purpose as a biking trail.
 Look out for others that are walking on the trails and go at a steady pace.
 Some of the trails may offer a shift in elevation to challenge your calf muscles.
 Remember to wear your helmet and bring water with you on your ride.
 You can take the trail near Hidden Valley Loop and stop by the lookout point close to the boat ramp.
 You will be able to see a beautiful view of Claytor Lake.